CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

+GitHub is essentially a cloud-based code hosting service that understand and uses .git and all that that entails.

-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere. https://docs.github.com/en/get-started/quickstart/hello-world
+"GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere." https://docs.github.com/en/get-started/quickstart/hello-world

 ## Question 15

 What does it mean to "Commit your changes"?

+Commit is the process of taking the files which are in your staging area (which have been put there using the git add command) and saving what is currently in your staging area as a "snapshot"("commit"), it attaches to this the user/email/datetime and other details.
+We can then push that commit, if we are happy with its contents.

 Similar to saving a file that's been edited, a commit records changes to one or more files in your branch.
 Git assigns each commit a unique ID, called a SHA or hash, that identifies: